Guardrail

 Integration Points

-Tool calls: Guardrail runs after tool policy check but before execution.
-If blocked, the tool call completes with an error result and the assistant continues to the next tool call.
-In log mode, the flagged notice is added as a DisplayOnly message (visible in the UI and session history, but never sent to the LLM).
+Tool calls: Runs after tool policy check, before execution.
+If blocked, the tool call returns an error result and the assistant continues.
+In log mode, a DisplayOnly message is added (visible in UI and history, never sent to the LLM).

-Batch sub-calls: Each sub-call within a Batch invocation is individually guardrail-checked via the same CheckGuardrail() path.
-If a sub-call is blocked, it returns an error in the Batch results while other sub-calls proceed independently.
+Batch sub-calls: Each sub-call in a Batch is individually checked.
+A blocked sub-call returns an error while others proceed independently.

-User messages: Guardrail runs after compaction and input size checks.
+User messages: Runs after compaction and input size checks.
 If blocked, the message is rejected with a user-facing notice.

 Per-Agent Override